 - New Mexico

 The PAI's Barrier Removal Fund (BRF) invites participating providers to submit projects that focus on the removal of architectural and programmatic barriers and the purchase of medical equipment such as adjustable examination tables and weight scales.
 Selected proposals are awarded grant money to fund each project, directly benefiting those with disabilities and their companions in their communities.

 Active local involvement is at the heart of the PAI's mission.
 Working with Centene's network of health plans and providers, more than 250 BRF applications have been received from Illinois, Texas, Ohio, Kansas, Flordia, and New Mexico.
 Additionally, the PAI provided hundreds of hours of technical assistance to applicants and grantees.
 BRF committees, including local health plan members with disabilities and providers most familiar with their communities' needs, helped evaluate the grant applications.

-In its first two years of operation, the PAI awarded more than 140 grants funded by the BRF to participating network providers.
+In its first two years of operation, the PAI awarded 140 grants funded by the BRF to participating network providers, launching 108 projects.
 Centene also incorporated a new survey as part of its provider credentialing process to gather more information about barriers to healthcare.
 A few examples of the physical and programmatic access improvements funded by the BRF include:

 - Assistive listening devices

 As a result of these combined efforts, more than 123,000 members across Centene's health plans now have improved disability access to their medical provider's offices and services.
 The images below show the completion of a grant-funded accessible ramp at the entrance to the women's wing of the Rock Island County Council on Addictions (RICCA) in East Moline, Illinois, an IlliniCare Health provider.